MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/bulk-actions-for-an-entire-player-segment.md

 For example, imagine you have an event leaderboard that resets every week, and you want to go through all players and give a reward based on the value of the *last* event before it reset.
 The example provided below is using **Unicorn Battle**.

-1. Create a new stat (**Event_QuestsCompleted**) that resets weekly and uses the aggregation method **Last**.
+1. Create a new stat **Event_QuestsCompleted**, that resets weekly and uses the aggregation method **Last**.

    ![Players - Leaderboards - Edit Leaderboard](media/tutorials/players-leaderboards-edit-leaderboard.png)

-2. Create a new PlayStream action that increments this **Event_QuestsCompleted** stat whenever **Total_QuestsCompleted** is changed.
+2. Create a new PlayStream action that increments this `Event_QuestsCompleted` stat, whenever `Total_QuestsCompleted` is changed.

    ![PlayStream - Event Actions - Edit Event Action](media/tutorials/playstream-event-actions-edit-event-action.png)

-3. Write a CloudScript function to be called by a Bulk Action task which will go through players and give rewards based on the last value.
+3. Write a CloudScript function to be called by a Bulk Action task, which will go through players and give rewards based on the last value.

 ```javascript
 // this function will be called as a bulk action by a scheduled task for players in a segment